julcaguiat/j-cag.github.io/topic-pages/2KaliVM_page.md

 ⸻

-**🗂️ Step 4: Extract the Kali VM from kali-linux-2025.2-virtualbox-amd64.7z.**
+### **🗂️ Step 4: Extract the Kali VM from kali-linux-2025.2-virtualbox-amd64.7z.**

-**Note: If you don't have Drive D: you can extract Kali VM in your Download folder**
+> **Note:** If you don't have Drive D:, you can extract Kali VM in your

-> **or move the .7z file to a different folder where you can do the
+> Download folder or move the .7z file to a different folder where you want to
-> extraction.**
+> save all your VMs and do your file extraction in that folder.

 1\.
 Go to: **D:\\virtualbox-VMs\\**